kamilbanas85/Electricity_Demand/README.md

       MAE:  1894.15
       MAPE: 4.47

 All considered models obtained quiet good scores on test sets.
 The Linear Regression model got lowest scores among considered models.
-A residuals from that model showed some drawbacks, especially high autocorrelation, so ARDL model was consider, which included lag from both exaplanatory and respond variables.
-Application a ARDL model improved scores on test sets in comparition to the Linear Regression model.
-Then ANN model was considered, which incomporates interaction between variables and a non-linearity.
-The score MAE, and MAPE scores obtained by this model were also better than the Linear Regression model, however a little worse than the ARDL.
+A residuals from the model showed some drawbacks, especially high autocorrelation, so a ARDL model was uused (included lag from both exaplanatory and respond variables).
+Application of a ARDL model improved scores on test sets.
+Then a ANN model was considered, which incorporates a interaction between variables and non-linearity.
+The MAE, and MAPE scores obtained by the ANN model were also better than the Linear Regression model, however a little worse than the ARDL.

 Detailed fitting models procedure and obtained results are presented in sciprts:
 - https://github.com/kamilbanas85/Electricity_Demand/blob/main/01_Linear_Regression.ipynb